jacobhal/restocker-api/README.md

 You CAN have both lines in your Procfile config and turn the dynos off/on depending on if you want them to run or not.

 ## Selenium
-For this project, we had to use selenium since the web scraping depended on a certain dropdown value being chosen first (a certain product).
+For this project, I had to use selenium since the web scraping depended on a certain dropdown value being chosen first (a certain product).

 The geckodriver for running Selenium in Firefox was added using ```heroku buildpacks:add https://github.com/evosystem-jp/heroku-buildpack-firefox ```